Alaska Hourly Paycheck Calculator

 How do I use the Alaska Hourly Paycheck Calculator?

-Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
-The calculator applies FICA, federal withholding, and Alaska’s employee UI to give a clear, line-by-line estimate.
+Enter your hourly rate, total hours, overtime, tips, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
+The calculator applies FICA, federal withholding and Alaska’s employee UI to give a clear, line-by-line estimate.

 Does Alaska deduct local income taxes from paychecks?